 Up next, we’ll tackle the common blogging mistakes.
 If you find your strategies in this hall of shame, don’t fret.
 It’s not the end, but the start of a smarter, savvier blogging journey.
 Let’s turn those blogging blunders into wins, shall we?

-- Weak Headline and No Headings
+1. Misleading Headlines and No Headings

-You’ve surely noticed those clickbaits of headlines that are meant to intrigue the viewer to visit the website, but they have nothing to do with the actual content you see there?
+You’ve surely noticed those clickbaits of headlines that are meant to intrigue the viewer to visit the website, but they have nothing to do with the actual content you see there.
 It’s time to get things straight once and for all: this trick does not work!

 It’s important to have a powerful and intriguing headline, but it has to grasp the whole essence of your post.
 You can ask a question and promise to provide a solution, but then you need to meet the expectations of your reader.

 Don’t forget about headings when you’re writing a longer blog post.
-The piece needs some structure, so consider separating the text in few sections with separate headings to avoid publishing a huge chunk of text.
+The piece needs some structure, so consider separating the text in a few sections with separate headings to avoid publishing a huge chunk of text.

 This is possibly the greatest sin in blogging.
 If you’re caught in plagiarism, your reputation will be diminished with the speed of light.
 It’s easy to get inspired by great content you see online, and you clearly want to cover the topics your audience showed interest in.

 Sometimes you’re not even aware that you plagiarized content.
 You went through too many resources to get the information you needed, so it’s easy to forget to reference some of them.
 That’s why you need to collect all those sources in a single platform, and make sure to run each piece of text through a plagiarism checker.

-- Rigid Writing
+4. Rigid Writing